Homemade Potpourri 101

 Fixative:

 - These do the best job of absorbing the different fragrances so things keep smelling nice for a longer period of time.
-Potpourri fixatives are things like oak moss and orris root.
+Fixatives are things like oak moss and orris root.

 Fragrance: